keptn/keptn.github.io/content/docs/0.1.0/usecases/runbook-automation-and-self-healing/index.md

          link="./assets/ansible-integration-successful.png"
          caption="Successful Ansible integration">}}

-1. *Optional:* Navigate back to your Ansible Tower instance and check what happenend when setting up the integration.
+1. *Optional:* Navigate back to your Ansible Tower instance and check what happened when setting up the integration.
     - Navigate to **Jobs** and click on your *X - remediation* job
     - You can see all tasks from the playbook that have been triggered by the integration.